-CloudFlare usually is pretty good with blocking malicious traffic, but recently my own websites have been hit with a lot of spam comments.
+CloudFlare, a content delivery network, is usually is pretty good with blocking malicious traffic, but recently my own websites have been hit with a lot of spam comments.
 Enough for my host Siteground, to take all of my sites down.
 After investigating several logs, I realized my own site was under a severe, what I am dubbing, “spam-attack.”

 The majority of the spam I was getting was in the form of spam comments.
 However, my websites use Akismet, the anti-spam plugin, which was deleting the comments so I never saw the effects of the attack.
 The downfall?
 Akismet does not prevent these spammers from wasting precious server resources and CPU cycles.

 I went and investigated and it seems that most of the spam was coming from server farms.
 The most notorious one being Colo Crossing.
 However, instead of playing IP address whack a mole, as they were flooding my server with hundreds of different IP’s; I opted to outright block them by their autonomous system number or ASN.

 Think of an ASN as a range of IP addresses that an organization has been allocated.
 Blocking Colo Crossing’s ASN outright was not, in theory going to damage my website traffic.
 Only real users on their network would be blocked from visiting my websites (employees of the company).